Amanrajput1206/Algorithms/README.md

 # Algorithms
-This is the compilation of different algorithms that I have learned and is valuable knowledge for a programmer
+This is the compilation of different algorithms that I have learned and could be considered valuable knowledge for a programmer.